liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 #### Fragments Toolkit/CLI

 Improvements to the web developer's experience has also been made for
-@product-ver@.
+@sharepoint-ver@.
 A set of front-end toolkits---including a CLI tool---is provided so web developers can write fragments in their own code editors and import/export them without needing to redeploy.